hanssenstijn/backendSQLiteNode.js/README.md

 2. Check health application - Ping Pong connection
 3. Mockup data - response: all the mockup data
 4. Database connection - response: all the data from both tables
-5. SQL calls - response: specific row
+5. SQL calls - response: specific row (SELECT WHERE)
-6. SQL calls - response: combine data from tables
+6. SQL calls - response: combine data from tables (INNER JOIN)
+7. Using Testframework - asynchronous testing
+8. Documentation of APIs

 ## Technologies
 Project is created with: